-If you have an automatic ice maker, turn off the water supply to the ice maker at least one day before you move.
-When the last load of ice drops into the bin, turn the ice maker off and empty the bin.
+If you have the automatic ice maker accessory, turn off the water supply to the ice maker at least a day ahead.
+Disconnect the water supply line.
+When the last load of ice drops, turn off the ice maker by raising the signal arm.

 Remove all food and pack it in dry ice.
-Unplug the refrigerator and clean it thoroughly ... rinse well and dry.
+Unplug the refrigerator.
+Clean it thoroughly, rinse well and dry.
 Take out all removable parts.
 Wrap all parts well and tape them together so they don't shift and rattle.
-Screw in the leveling rollers, tape the doors shut and tape the power cord to the cabinet.
+Screw in the leveling rollers.
+Tape the doors shut, and tape the electric cord to the cabinet.

 When you get to your new home, put everything back and refer to page 6.
-Also, if you have an automatic ice maker, connect the ice maker water supply line.
+Also, remember to connect the ice maker water supply line if you have the automatic ice maker accessory.